romkatv/zsh-bin/README.md

 You can find built archives in [releases](https://github.com/romkatv/zsh-bin/releases).

 The build script stores source code tarballs that have been used during compilation in `./src`.
-If prior to build start this directory already contains necessary tarballs and their content is as expected, the build script uses these tarballs instead of downloading them from the internet.
+If prior to building this directory already contains necessary tarballs and their content is as expected, the build script uses these tarballs instead of downloading them from the internet.

 ## How it works